Configuring peer-to-peer authentication for Host Integrity enforcement

 The Host Integrity check verifies the following characteristics of the remote computer:

-The remote computer has both Symantec Endpoint Protection and Symantec Network Access Control installed.
+The remote computer has Symantec Endpoint Protection installed.

-The remote computer meets the Host Integrity policy requirements.
+The remote computer passed the Host Integrity check.

-If the remote computer passes the Host Integrity check, the authenticator allows the remote computer to connect to it.
+If the remote computer passes the Host Integrity check, the authenticator allows inbound connections from the remote computer.

-Peer-to-peer authentication information appears in the Compliance Enforcer Client log and in the Network Threat Protection Traffic log.
+Peer-to-peer authentication information appears in the Network Threat Protection Traffic log.

 Peer-to-peer authentication works in server control and mixed control, but not in client control.